-Maybe refinancing has given you some breathing room in your budget by lowering your monthly payments, or allowed you to tap into your home equity for renovations.
-If you’ve seen interest rates drop even further, you might be tempted to go through another one.
+Maybe refinancing has given you some breathing room in your budget by lowering your monthly mortgage payment, or allowed you to borrow some of your home equity for renovations.
+If interest rates drop, you might be tempted to refinance again.
 But is it possible — or even advisable — to refinance your mortgage more than once?

 Here’s what you need to know about refinancing multiple times: